 - Royal Assent 28 February, 2013 | 28.02.2013

 |Canterbury City Council Act 2013 c.i||18.03.2013|

 Latest news on the Canterbury City Council Act 2013

-Following agreement by both Houses on the text of the Bill it received Royal Assent on 28 February.
+Following agreement by both Houses on the text of the Bill, the Bill received Royal Assent on 28 February 2013.
 The Bill is now an Act of Parliament (law).

 - The petitioning period in the House of Commons ended on 30 January 2008.